Priority threats, species and places

-The Canada Nature Fund for Aquatic Species at Risk (CNFASAR) supports applicants in the design and delivery of stewardship projects.
-These projects support the recovery and protection of aquatic species at risk.
+The Canada Nature Fund for Aquatic Species at Risk (CNFASAR) supports applicants in the design and delivery of stewardship projects that contribute to the recovery and protection of aquatic species at risk.

-DFO has identified 2 priority marine threats, 3 priority species and 9 priority places as the focus for projects funded by CNFASAR.
+DFO has identified 2 priority marine threats, and 9 priority places as the focus for projects funded by CNFASAR.

 Description